Aayush01055/File-tracking-system/README.md

 - **Audit Logging**: Every file operation (creation, update, etc.) is logged with user and timestamp for traceability.
 - **REST API**: Backend exposes RESTful endpoints for all major operations.
 - **React Frontend**: Responsive web UI for interacting with the system.
+- **Desktop Client**: JavaFX-based desktop application for file management and tracking.

 ---